Facebook Ad Guidelines Cheat Sheet

 Start monitoring results as soon as you’ve launched one of your ad campaigns.
 Don’t wait until the campaign has run its course to determine if it was hitting all the right targets or not.

-Just head to your Facebook Ads Manager to look at your ads’ performance in real-time.
+Just head to your Facebook Ads Manager to look at your ads’ performance in real-time (or use our free Facebook ads grader!)
 The beauty of monitoring in real-time is you can also respond in real-time by adjusting underperforming ads.
 Within the Ads Manager, you can easily edit your ads to tweak them to reach better performance.

 - If an ad’s engagement level is disappointing, try improving the copy or the visuals used in the ad to make it more stimulating and persuasive